 Low Height Hydraulic Cylinders

-Also known as pancake cylinders, these simple tools provide an impressive power to height ratio.
-Compact designs such as the Enerpac CUSP10 have a collapsed height as little as 2.85” and a load capacity of up to 10 tons.
+Also known as pancake cylinders, these simple tools provide an impressive power-to-height ratio.
+Compact designs such as the Enerpac CUSP10 have a collapsed height of as little as 2.85” and a load capacity of up to 10 tons.

 When selecting a low-height cylinder, as well as the height and load capacity, make sure you pay attention to the stroke of the cylinder, as some can be as little as 0.26”.
 If you’re looking for a cylinder that combines low collapsed height with a long stroke a telescopic hydraulic cylinder is a great choice.